MRC01/DnDFile/README.md

 And, having been an avid Dungeon Master since I was a kid, I wanted to write a program to manage all the characters I had built and campaigned over the years.

+The complex structure of a D&D character was the perfect opportunity to model with java.util classes to really learn how to combine them and use Generics.

 The character equipment list is a drag & drop tree, so you can indicate which items are contained within other items.